Kate Bock Turns Up The Heat In Thong Bikini On Instagram

 https://www.instagram.com/katebock/p/BwawS8mHa16/?utm_source=ig_share_sheet&igshid=u1xd4kbanst2

 And the ocean isn’t the only thing Kate has been enjoying, as she visited the Phuket Elephant Sanctuary yesterday.
 She shared an Instagram photo from the experience, which showed her facing her back to the camera.
 In the background, you can see a small elephant.
-Bock sported a high bun, sunglasses and very small hoop earrings.
+Bock sported a high bun, sunglasses, and very small hoop earrings.
 Plus, she wrapped a yellow bandana around her neck.
 Her tank top had one thin strap on the left, and it looked like she was wearing denim bottoms.

 Previously, Kate opened up to Ocean Drive about how her modeling career began.

 “I grew up in West Vancouver, Canada, and I was always super tall, gangly, and thin.
 I was a 12-year-old swimmer, and my agent is actually from the same area.
 She spotted me, and it was literally the next week that I started working with Abercrombie Kids and at mall fashion shows.
 When I finished high school, I moved to Paris.
-Modeling was kind of like “I’ll try it; it sounds so cool,” and then here I am, still doing it.”
+Modeling was kind of like ‘I’ll try it; it sounds so cool,’ and then here I am, still doing it.”

 “I was so much taller than everyone in my class.
 There was maybe one boy my height,” Kate added, explaining how she didn’t feel beautiful or imagine herself as a model when she was younger.